geoanalytic/geoanalytic.github.io/_posts/2016-11-23-a-production-ready-web-mapping-toolkit-part-3.md

 ## Select A Django Admin URL

 Since the admin interface has so much power, we want to keep hackers from getting into it.
-One step is to use a url other than the default `/admin`.
+One trick is to use a url other than the default `/admin`.
 This entry must be filled in or the admin site won't be accessible online, even if you enable it in django.

 ## Change The Secret Key